(This is a guest post by Michael Bock, staff writer for Lifed. There he writes about life hacks, health, finance and productivity tips.)

 3. Consider Becoming a Power Seller on Ebay

 Ebay’s one of the web’s oldest, largest websites; it practically invented the idea of online auctioning.
 And today, around four million people make a regular or supplemental living off buying and selling on Ebay.
+You could even do some wholesale business with online goods supply to find products to sell.
 Just be aware: As such, the competition is pretty fierce.

 4. Flipping Web Sites